mdshameemmia/event-management-system/README.md

 ## Overview

-This project is an Event Management System where users can authenticate, create, view, and register for events.
-The application is designed to be simple, efficient, and secure, with core features like user authentication, event creation and management, attendee registration, event dashboards, and CSV export for reports.
+This project is an Event Management System .
+Here authenticated users can create, update, view, and delete events with details such as name, description, and event date.

-## Features
+## Login Credentials
+- **Admin**:
+  - Username: `mdshameemmia52@gmail.com`
+  - Password: `Sh@m33m##`
+using this credentials you can login as admin use this url `https://ems.rocklife-bd.com`

 ### 1. Core Functionalities
 - **User Authentication**: Allows users to log in and register with secure password hashing for authentication.